markjnkim/es_mod/01-html/content/step-2-header-footer.md

 >
 > - **display: inline-block**: the same as `inline`, but this allows width and height property definitions to be heard and applied.
 >
 > - **display: none**: simply remove the element from the view of the browser and let the next elements come up and take it's space.
-This won't delete the HTML associated with it, but will hide it completely.
+This won't delete the HTML associated with it, but will hide it completely and removes the element from the "flow" of the HTML document.
 >
 > In next week's unit, we'll get into some new, more advanced display values that are going to really step up our layout game.